 Central Bank of Azerbaijan reveals amount of foreign currency sold via auction

-The Central Bank of Azerbaijan (CBA) held a foreign currency auction with the participation of the State Oil Fund (SOFAZ) on December 2, Trend reports via the CBA.
+The Central Bank of Azerbaijan (CBA) held a foreign currency auction with the participation of the State Oil Fund of Azerbaijan (SOFAZ) on December 7, Trend reports referring to the CBA.

 At the end of the auction, the weighted average rate of the manat to the US dollar amounted to 1.7 AZN/USD.